 3. Develops and follows an annual work plan that encompasses major gift fund-raising, administrative responsibilities, and professional development.

-4. As applicable based on location, assists with the coordination of the alumni chapter network and creates an informed and active base of support for the University by assisting in the development and implementation of alumni activities, such as organizing meetings and social activities, in the St. Louis and Kansas City area for Missouri State University and Greenwood Laboratory School alumni.
+4. As applicable based on location, assists with the coordination of the alumni chapter network and creates an informed and active base of support for the University by assisting in the development and implementation of alumni activities, such as organizing meetings and social activities in the St. Louis, Kansas City, and other geographic areas for Missouri State University and Greenwood Laboratory School alumni.

 5. Creates annual report briefings for the Executive Director of Development by synthesizing the data from the management reports produced by the Foundation.